Daniel-xsy/RoboBEV/docs/DATA_PREPARE.md

                               category.json from nuScenes v1.0 is overwritten)
 ```

 Please follow the official instructions of each model repo to process the nuScenes dataset.
+It's recommend to use the **absolute dataset path** when generate the `.pkl` annotation file.

 ### nuScenes-C